hammoh7/Ethereum-Solidity/Notes/Solidity.md

    }
    ```
 3. Assigned Returns:-
-   Return values can be assigned to their names within the function body without using the return statement explicitly.
+   Return values can be assigned to their names within the function body without using the return statement explicitly.<br>
    Example-
    ```
    function assigned() public pure returns (uint256 x, bool b, uint256 y) {